byuhci/vat-2/ui/README.md

 ### Running
 Since most of the content is rendered dynamically with Javascript, so to work properly it needs to be run from some sort of Javascript server.
-For this project we use [lite-server](https://github.com/johnpapa/lite-server), which is listed in the development dependencies.
+For this project I've been using [lite-server](https://github.com/johnpapa/lite-server), which is listed in the development dependencies.

 To start the front-end server, run the command: `npm run lite`

+Alternatively you could try using python to start up a quick server by running the following command from the terminal:

+`python -m SimpleHTTPServer 8000`

 ### Unit Tests
 To run the suite of unit tests, run the command `npm run test`